defuse/airgap/README.md

   system) to a public key that was provided from the outside, possibly in response to a message they decrypted.

-- Backup locally to an offsite (but secure) location.
+- Backup the air-gap system locally to an off-site secure location.

 Security Assumptions
 ---------------------

 This section should be an *exhaustive* list of all the things that need to be assumed for this air-gap design to be secure.
-They should also be *reasonable*, i.e. not assuming unrealistic things.
+The assumptions should be *reasonable*, i.e. not assuming unrealistic things.
 Unreasonable/impossible assumptions are considered vulnerabilities in the design.

+We should, as much as possible, avoid assuming code is secure.

+### Kerckhoff's Principle

+- We assume the adversary knows everything about how the air-gap works (i.e. they have this document).

 ### Physical Access